dlmr/react-router-redial/README.md

-parallel              If set to true the deferred hooks will run in parallel with the blocking ones initialLoading        Component should be shown on initial client load, useful if server rendering is not used onStarted(force)      Invoked when a route transition has been detected and when redial hooks will be invoked onError(error)        Invoked when an error happens, can be either a location change, manually aborted or other reason onAborted             Invoked if it was prematurely aborted through manual interaction onCompleted           Invoked if everything was completed successfully, both blocking and deferred
+parallel              If set to true the deferred hooks will run in parallel with the blocking ones initialLoading        Component should be shown on initial client load, useful if server rendering is not used onStarted(force)      Invoked when a route transition has been detected and when redial hooks will be invoked onError(error, type)  Invoked when an error happens, type can be either a "location-change", "aborted" or "other" reason onAborted             Invoked if it was prematurely aborted through manual interaction onCompleted           Invoked if everything was completed successfully, both blocking and deferred
 ```